Who is Wichita's DJ Carbon?

 When Carbon began his DJ career in the early 2000’s, he was always using vinyl.
 “It cost $12 for each song—$6 per 12” single, and you had to have doubles for proper mixing,” he said.
 Quickly growing tired of tailoring to Wichita’s cookie-cutter tastes (at the time), and not wanting to invest in “flash in the pan” pop songs, he eventually said, “To hell with it, I’m going to do me.”
 And today, he does just that.

 With his two Technic 1200 turntables, a Rane57MK2 mixer, and Serato DJ software, he creates mixes that will have you groovin’ all night.
 “98% of my shows are freestyle.
 I really am not a fan of planned sets.
 My opinion is that the DJs job is to read and respond.
 Every audience is different.
 Every night is different,” he says.
 His job is to come up with creative mixes and keep the audience engaged and moving, all at the same time.
 “Mixing in songs is most often done by speeding up or slowing down the song so the BPM (beats per minute) match, and then playing the beats together—fading from one song to the next without the beat stopping or changing.
 Then you get clever.
-You scratch and you come up with clever word play between songs.”
+You scratch and you come up with clever wordplay between songs.”
 There’s a technical and creative aspect to DJing, and a vast knowledge of music is a must.
-This means that pressing play on Spotify or iTunes doesn’t count (sorry, aspiring iTunes DJs).

 Carbon also has a full-time day job to provide a sense of stability for his children.
-Along with DJing four times a week, we aren’t sure how he fits everything into his schedule, but we’d say he’s killing it when it comes to the 3 D’s.
+Along with DJing four times a week, we aren’t sure how he fits everything into his schedule, but we’d say he’s killing it when it comes to the three d’s.

 The endless opportunities in our community are what inspire Carbon to keep hustling.
 “I think the next step would be to get into some original production, but I really don’t have time for that at the moment.
 My original output has taken a back seat as of late with the day job, but I’m working on getting that balance back.”